slerman12/UnifiedML2old/README.md

 [comment]: <> (Please see [paper]&#40;https://arxiv.com&#41; for more details.)

+## Novelty
+All agents support discrete, continuous, classification, and generative domains, for all suites and tasks.

+**RL**: All agents implement our "Creator"/"DPG" framework to support both continuous and discrete contol.

+**Classification** is treated as a reinforcement learning suite called "Classify" akin to Atari or DMC, with datasets re-framed as tasks that yield labels rather than rewards.

+**Generative modeling** reframes the Actor-Critic as a Generator-Discriminator, a surprisingly simple reformulation.

 [comment]: <> (## Citing The Hard Worker Who Labored For You Day And Mostly Day)
 ## Citing